A Minute With: Evangeline Lilly on bringing girl power to 'Ant-Man'

-LOS ANGELES When asked to play the feisty Hope van Dyne in Marvel's superhero movie "Ant-Man," actress Evangeline Lilly had some initial doubts.
+LOS ANGELES, July 15 When asked to play the feisty Hope van Dyne in Marvel's superhero movie "Ant-Man," actress Evangeline Lilly had some initial doubts.

 "One thing I was asking for was that we sit down and take a very serious look at the female character, bring more dimension to it and make her more well-rounded as a human being," Lilly told Reuters.